GiridharanS1729/blogging/README.md

 Feel free to submit issues, fork the repository, and make pull requests.
 Contributions are welcome!

 📞 Contact
-For any inquiries, please contact your-email@example.com.
+For any inquiries, please contact giridharans1729@gmail.com

 Happy coding! 🚀

-css